 During the inaugural WCAP winter session, one athlete, Airman 1st Class Debra Nordyke, competed and earned a spot on the U.S. Biathlon team.

-Although WCAP athletes train full-time in their given sport, they are also required to complete all annual and ancillary training, professional military education, fitness assessments and other mandatory tasks required of all U.S. Air Force Airmen.
+Although WCAP athletes train full-time in their given sport, they are also required to complete all annual and ancillary training, professional military education, fitness assessments and other mandatory tasks required of all DAF Airmen and Guardians.

-WCAP is centrally managed as part of the AFSVC headquartered in San Antonio, and funded using nonappropriated funds.
-Prior to acceptance into the program, the national governing body for each sport reviews athlete applications and provides recommendations to the Air Force.
-The chief of Air Force Services at Headquarters Air Force is the final approval of athlete participation in the program.
+WCAP is centrally managed as part of the AFSVC, headquartered in San Antonio, and funded using non-appropriated funds.
+Prior to acceptance into the program, the national governing body for each sport reviews athlete applications and provides recommendations to the WCAP program manager.
+The AFSVC commander is the final approval authority of athlete participation in the DAF WCAP and all athletes accepted into the program are assigned directly to AFSVC.

 WCAP through the years: